What possesses someone to get up before sunrise and decorate a tree with origami hearts? I’m still wondering that myself.

 As the skies greyed and rain threatened, I took the hearts down.
 There were 45 left of around 60, so 15 or so have gone beyond that little tree in Stirchley.
 I suggested people take them, if they wanted them, and so I know a few have gone to good homes because they told me.
 Ones have gone to people’s offices, to their homes, hearts were chosen by children and hopefully gone to be enjoyed beyond the few days they were up.

-For those who prefer statistics, Twitter tells me the initial tweet had 5036 impressions, 487 engagements, 74 likes and 13 retweets.
-The tweet telling people they’d be up for a while and to help themselves to a heart had a further 3658 impressions and 62 likes, plus a further 1870 on a tweet when I couldn’t bear to take them down after just one day and various people put it on Instagram too (102 of my Facebook friends reacted positively to the photo too).
-Which means the Valentines Tree, as Fran (tweet above) called it, went beyond just the people who walked down the high street, especially as someone had added it to Reddit too.
+For those who prefer statistics, Twitter tells me the initial tweet had 4,674 impressions, 482 engagements, 74 likes and 13 retweets.
+The tweet telling people they’d be up for a while and to help themselves to a heart had a further 3444 impressions and 60 likes, a further 1713 on a tweet when I couldn’t bear to take them down after just one day.
+Which means the Valentines Tree, as someone called it, went beyond just the people who walked down the high street, especially as someone had added it to Reddit.
 My favourite response was from someone who said they made a point of driving down the hight street to see them again.

 Those 45 hearts are in a bag and ready to go to a new home, for other people to enjoy.
 I’d already found a home for the ones that stayed up the longest, and that’s the thing about doing something a random act of kindness – it usually goes beyond just the place you intended.